 Personal Tax Extension Form 4868 is due on April 15, 2020.
 Filing Form 4868 will extend the filing deadline to October 15, 2020.

 IRS Form 4868: Application for Automatic Extension of Time To File U.S. Individual Income Tax Return

 Personal Tax Extension Form 4868 is for individual or joint taxpayers to apply for an additional 6 months to file IRS Form 1040, 1040A, 1040-EZ, 1040NR, 1040NR-EZ, 1040-PR or 1040-SS.

-You do not need to explain why you are asking for the extension, but you are required to properly estimate your 2015 tax liability and file Form 4868 by the due date of your return.
+You do not need to explain why you are asking for the extension, but you are required to accurately estimate your 2019 tax liability and file IRS Form 4868 by the due date of your return.

-Note: You are still required to pay any tax due by the due date; the Form 4868 extension does not extend the time to pay.
+Note: You still need to pay any tax due by the original IRS deadline; the Form 4868 extension does not extend the time to pay.

 View our Help Videos for a full walk through.